-Since you don’t have to pick between the two, I suggest you sell on eBay and invest in the stock market.
+Since you don’t have to pick between the two, I suggest selling on eBay and investing in the stock market.
 You could start a five-figure eBay business with less than $100 starting out.

 This is possible because you can easily find items for $5 and sell them for $50.
-Once you’ve sold your item and have the profit of $40+ dollars after fees, you can use all of that money to invest back into purchasing items.
+Once you’ve sold your item and have a profit of 40+ dollars after fees, you can use all of that money to invest back into purchasing items.

-I’m currently investing the profits of my eBay business back into purchasing new items, learning new skills and things like this blog.
+I’m currently investing my eBay business's profits back into purchasing new items, learning new skills, and things like this blog.
 Let’s look at what I could do with the eBay money if I invested it in stocks.

-Let’s say I profit $500 a month and invest $350 of it after saving for taxes and such, so it would be $4,200 a year.
-I’ll calculate the interest at the average return of VTSAX which is the fund I invest in.
+Let’s say I profit $500 a month and invest $350 of it after saving for taxes and such so that it would be $4,200 a year.
+I’ll calculate the interest at the average return of VTSAX, which is the fund I invest in.

 That’s a cool $65,711.05 after only 10 years of investing a meager $350 a month.
 Now, let’s say I do this on top of investing $1,000 a month in my 401k each month (which is what I’m currently doing.